rwc3030/nickyp_audio_tools_final_maxdown_1001/checklist_progress.md

     - A limiting section with clear indicators for maximum volume.

 ## Resolved Issues
-- Addressed issues in 'next_feature.txt' by implementing necessary fixes and clarifying details.
+- Addressed issues in 'next_feature.txt' by implementing necessary fixes and clarifying details. **Status: Complete**
 - Review the generated code for logical flow, edge cases, and functional integrity. **Status: Resolved**
 - Identify any potential edge cases that may not be handled properly. **Status: Resolved**
 - Ensure that all functional requirements are met and documented. **Status: Resolved**